jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 ## Power Armor to the People

-**Description:** Provides the core functionality for power armored enemies and legendary power armor
+**Description:** Provides the core functionality for Power Armor to the People and legendary power armor

 **Dependencies:** Just the base game

 # Patches

 ## Power Armor to the People - AWKCR.esp
-**Description:** Addresses compatibility issues between Legendary Power Armor Pieces and AWKCR
+**Description:** Addresses compatibility issues between Power Armor to the People and AWKCR

 **Dependencies:** Power Armor to the People, AWKCR, Automatron DLC, Far Harbor DLC, Nuka-World DLC